Now is this a cliche or is it fact?

 As a real estate agent, I can tell you this statement is mostly true.
-It is not just a cliche and I am going to go into why “your first offer is usually your best offer” is often correct.
+It is not just a cliche and I am going to go into why “your first offer is the best offer” is often correct.

-First Offer Is Usually Your Best Offer… Why is that?
+First Offer Is The Best Offer… Why is that?

-As a home seller you most likely are like every other home seller and want top dollar for your home.
+As a home seller, you are most likely are like every other home seller and want top dollar for your home.
 As you take the time to prepare your home and get it listed emotions run high.
-It’s stressful.
-Your home is listed for two weeks you have had a fair amount of showings.
-No offers.

 Now it becomes a game of trying to chase the offer you lost!

 There is some actual substance behind “your best offer is often your best offer” it is not just a cliché.
 I’ll explain.

 There is a pattern we see all the time in either showing activity or online activity of a home as seen in the graph below.

 And, these are things that I track for my clients.

 Showing activity will usually peak in the first 1-3 weeks a home is on the market.
 After that we will often see the activity drop like a lead weight.
 Then showings become more and more spotty as time goes on.

 After 90 days on the market, you are lucky to see a few showings a month.